 - Browse rates: View and compare daily rates from Morty’s network of verified home lenders in the one place.
-Choose the loan that best fits your needs.
+Choose the loan that fits your needs.

-- Free loan consultation: Morty’s team of licensed mortgage experts are available for free phone consultations.
+- Free loan consultation: Morty’s team of licensed mortgage professionals are available for free phone consultations.
 You can ask them any questions you might have about the mortgage application process.

 - Lock and close your loan: Morty is a broker, meaning you never have to deal directly with your lender.
 Upload all your documents directly within your Morty profile.
 Morty’s agents will coordinate with your chosen lender to close your loan.

 The Application Process

 Morty enables home buyers to get pre-approved, compare mortgages, and close a mortgage from the one platform.
 Overall, the time from pre-qualification appears to be close to the average for a mortgage broker.
 Of course, processing times can vary based on your own profile and requirements.

 To use Morty, you must meet the following requirements: